Instagram Reels Length Limit: How Long Can Reels Be in 2026?

 FlowShorts Team

-How long can IG Reels be?
-In 2026, Instagram Reels can be up to 3 minutes (180 seconds) when recorded in-app.
-If you upload a pre-recorded video from your camera roll, the limit extends to 15 minutes.
-Some accounts in Instagram's extended rollout can even record up to 20 minutes.
+Instagram Reels can be up to 3 minutes (180 seconds) when recorded in-app.
+Upload a pre-recorded video from your camera roll and the limit extends to 15 minutes.
+Some accounts in Instagram's extended rollout can record up to 20 minutes.

 But longer isn't always better.
-The Instagram Reel length that performs best is often far shorter than the maximum.
 According to data from Socialinsider, Reels between 7 and 15 seconds achieve the highest completion rates, while anything over 90 seconds sees a noticeable drop in algorithmic reach.

-This guide covers every Instagram Reels length limit currently in effect, the ideal duration for different content types, a full timeline of how these limits evolved, and practical tips for choosing the right length.
+This guide covers every Instagram Reels length limit currently in effect, the ideal duration for different content types, a full timeline of how these limits evolved, and what the engagement data says about which lengths perform best.

 Instagram Reels Length Limits (2026)

-The Instagram Reels length limit depends on how you create the Reel.
-Here's the full breakdown for 2026:
+The Instagram Reels length limit depends on how you create the Reel:

 | Creation Method | Min Length | Max Length | Notes |